soundtrackgeek/adventure_game/README.md

 - Collect items and explore the temple
 - Save your progress with "save" command
 - Load a previous game with "load" command
+- Watch your progress on the progress bar
+- Use the mini-map to track explored areas
 - Be careful of traps and curses!
 - Try to escape with the Golden Idol to win